 - Mathematics skills – This includes knowledge of arithmetic, algebra, and geometry and being able to apply that knowledge in order to solve problems.

-- Service oriented – This means that you actively look for ways to help people.
+- Service oriented – This means you actively look for ways to help people.

 Pharmacy Technician Knowledge and Abilities